Corporate offices today face numerous challenges in adapting to the changing work landscape. Key Issues include;

 An audit is a good place to start to understand how your office space is currently being used.
 But you’ll also want to talk with employees to identify trends in their needs and wants and compare these against best practice in workplace design.

 A survey is an important tool to build an understanding of how the workplace is changing, growing and how employees’ patterns of work are shifting in your business.
-A survey can also give you insight over the dominant types of work activities in your business, and consequently the amount and type of workspace which should be dedicated to different kinds of activities.
+A survey can also give you insights over the dominant types of work activities in your business, and consequently the amount and type of workspace which should be dedicated to different kinds of activities.

 3. Get input from a variety of people in the business